cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. practical::

-   .. rubric:: In this practical we will take the :term:`workflow <Cylc workflow>`
+   .. rubric:: In this practical we will turn the :term:`workflow <Cylc workflow>`
-      we wrote in the previous section and turn it into a :term:`cycling workflow <cycling>`.
+      of the previous section into a :term:`cycling workflow <cycling>`.

    If you have not completed the previous practical use the following code for your :cylc:conf:`flow.cylc` file.